edkellena/intercom-dotnet/README.md

             body: "this is a reply body"));

-// Create AdminConversationsClient instance UserConversationsClient userConversationsClient = new UserConversationsClient(new Authentication("AppId", "AppKey"));
+// Create UserConversationsClient instance UserConversationsClient userConversationsClient = new UserConversationsClient(new Authentication("AppId", "AppKey"));

-// Create Admin initiated Conversation UserConversationMessage user_message =
+// Create User initiated Conversation UserConversationMessage user_message =
     userConversationsClient.Create(
         new UserConversationMessage(
             from: new UserConversationMessage.From(id: "1000_user_id"),
             body: "this is a user's message body"));

-// Create Admin initiated Conversation's reply UserConversationReply user_reply =
+// Create User initiated Conversation's reply UserConversationReply user_reply =
     userConversationsClient.Reply(
         new UserConversationReply(